Onshi Hakone Koen Park

-The shores of Lake Ashi in Hakone have been a popular spot for people to enjoy the beautiful views, surrounding nature, and cool summers.
-The appeal of this wonderful natural setting has drawn and mesmerized people for centuries.
-In the heart of the lake is the former summer villa for the Japanese Imperial family.
+The shores of Lake Ashi in Hakone have been a popular spot for people to enjoy the beautiful views, surrounding nature, and spend a relaxing time in the cool summers.
+With its abundant nature, people have been attracted to Hakone for centuries.
+At the heart of this beauty is the former summer villa for the Japanese Imperial family.

 The park is easily accessed from one of the two ports for the sightseeing ships servicing Lake Ashi.
 Walking the spacious grounds gives you a chance to find a quiet place away from the many popular sights in Hakone and gives you an interesting introspective into the life of the Japanese Imperial family.
 Onshi Park is one of Hakone’s hidden treasures because of the lack of promotion, which is great for those fortunate enough to discover this hidden gem of a spot.